lab-brussels-1/loruki-2/planning/backlog.md

   - [ ] There is centered content that explains what Loruki can be used for

-- As a front-end-developer I want to know how i can install Loruki to use it for my projects

-  - [ ] There should be a terminal command on how to install Loruki

 - As a front-end-developer i want to know what languages are supported by Loruki to determine if it can be used for my projects